rsnyder/juncture-template/juncture-cheat-sheet.md

 `video Zy3K2Lcw7hQ`
 </ve-snippet>

+For more examples visit the [video documentation page](https://docs.juncture-digital.org/components/video-player).

 ### VisJS Diagram Viewer

-he [visjs diagram viewer](https://docs.juncture-digital.org/components/visjs-diagram-viewer) uses the vis.js JavaScript library to create diagram visualizations.
+The `visjs` tag uses the [vis.js](https://visjs.org/) JavaScript library to create diagram visualizations.
 With this tag, you can create network, timeline, and other types of diagrams.

 ####
 `.mcol`